endlos99/xdt99/MANUAL.md

 	$ xdm99.py work.disk -t -a hello-s.tfi

-As all information about the TI file name and the TI file format is retrieved from the TIFiles meta data, parameters `-n` and `-f` are ignored when used in combination with `-t`.
+As all information about the TI filename and the TI file format is retrieved from the TIFiles meta data, parameters `-n` and `-f` are ignored when used in combination with `-t`.